Leeh-Santos/Pingpong-EVM-Blockchain-Storage/README.md

 The .env file was uploaded just for demonstration purposes.
 <div style="; color: white; padding: 15px; border-radius: 5px; margin: 10px 0;">
-<strong>NEVER EVER PUT YOUR PRIVATE KEYS IN A .ENV FILE AND LEAVE IT UNENCRYPTED, IN FACT ANY KIND OF PRIVATE KEY IN PLAIN TEXT IS DANGEROUS.</strong>
+<strong>NEVER EVER PUT YOUR PRIVATE KEYS IN A .ENV FILE AND LEAVE IT UNENCRYPTED, IN FACT ANY KIND OF PRIVATE KEY IN PLAIN TEXT IS</strong> <s>SUICIDE</s>  <strong>DANGEROUS.</strong>
 </div>

-There are many solutions out there, like a vault, using forge store keys...
+There are many solutions out there, like a vault, using forge store keys, just encrypt it...

 A [file](pingpong/authentication/web3_settings.py) was added due to necessary blockchain setup interaction for the API, this sets contract abi(a JSON that defines the interface of a smart contract to interact with) and some variables from the [.env](.env) that will be needed in order interact with the Sepolia testnet, such as the already deployed smart-contract address, the infura Id, and the server wallet's privite and public keys.